Nonparametric Inference for Balance in Signed Networks: Simulation Studies

 In this subsection, we evaluate the coverage proportion and the length of confidence intervals (CIs) constructed by each method and investigate the impact of the network size and sparsity on their effectiveness.
 We generate networks using the same graphon model described in Section~\ref{subs: cdf}.
 Hereafter, we conduct $10,000$ replications for each setting.

-We first vary the network size with a range of exponentially increasing set $\{40,80,\cdots, 5120\}$.
+We consider a wide range of network sizes, including small networks with $n\in \{40, 60, 80, 120, 160\}$ and larger networks with $n \in\{320,640,1280,2560,5120\}$.
 For large sizes $n\in\{320,640,\cdots,5120\}$, due to the high computational cost of the node-resampling method, we only compare our method with the standard normal approximation.
 Figure~\ref{fig.largen} summarizes the performance of 95\% CIs for $w_n$ and $w_{n,2}$ with respect to varying network sizes.
 Our method consistently achieves proper coverage across different network sizes.
 For smaller networks, our method obtains higher coverage than the normal and node resampling methods, which highlights the advantage of achieving higher-order approximation to the CDF.
 The CI length for all methods decreases as the network size increases, with our method and the normal approximation slightly outperforming the resampling method in terms of shorter lengths.
-Note that our method always yields a CI length identical to that of the normal approximation, so we only plot one in the figure.

-Furthermore, we set $n=160$ and vary $\rho_n$ with a range of $\{n^{-1/3}, n^{-1/4},n^{-1/5}, n^{-1/6}\}$, which leads to the network density ranging across 18.4\%, 26.4\%, 33.6\% and 52.0\%.
+Furthermore, we set $n=160$ and vary $\rho_n$ with a range of $\{n^{-1/3}, n^{-1/4},n^{-1/5}, n^{-1/6}\}$, which leads to the network density ranging across 18.4\%, 27.2\%, 35.2\% and 42.4\%.
 Figure~\ref{fig.rhon} summarizes the effectiveness of 95\% CIs for $w_n$ and $w_{n,2}$ with respect to varying network sparsity.
 We can see that all methods achieve reasonable coverage proportions across varying network sparsity, and the CI length of our method and the normal approximation consistently remains shorter than that of the resampling method.
 As the network density increases, the CI length decreases and the coverage proportion approaches the nominal level 95\%.
 This is attributed to the increasing number of observed signs as the network becomes denser.